Cheaper Kitty Litter Alternatives

-Finding the best cat litter for controlling both odor and cost can be tough.
+In this article: Finding cat litter alternatives that can control both odor and cost can be tough.
 Our frugal readers share their most cost-effective (and odor-effective!) solutions.

 Linda in Reston, VA

-Ground corn works beautifully.
+Ground corn works beautifully as a cat litter alternative.
 It clumps well, has a soft texture and is non-toxic.
 Adding a shake of baking soda after filling the litter pan increases odor absorption.
 After scooping out the waste, the remaining corn litter may be put into the compost or tossed around the yard for fertilization.
 Ground corn makes an excellent fertilizer with anti-fungal properties.
 It can also be mixed with water to make a soothing dip for pets with flea or skin allergies.

 Ground corn may be purchased at feed stores, farm and ranch supplies and many nurseries.
 Be sure to ask for ground corn, not corn meal.